unstoppabledomains/dev-docs/manage-domains/index.md

 Entities that can control domains are defined by the ERC-721 standard:

 * **Owner.** This is a direct owner of a domain, which has full control in managing domain ownership and records.
-* **Operator.** Operators can control all domains owned by a user.
-There can be multiple operators per user.
+* **Operator.** Operators can control all domains owned by a member.
+There can be multiple operators per member.
 * **Approved address.** A domain owner can set an approved address that can control one particular domain.
 ERC-721 allows only one approved address per token (i.e.: domain).

 There are five basic operations that affect domain ownership: